pivorodrigues/devopstips/acsa.md

 - **EFA (Elastic Fabric Adaptor)**

   - For when you need to accelerate High Performance Computing (HPC) and machine learning applications _or_ if you need to do an OS-Bypass.
 If you see a scenario question mentioning HPC or ML and asking what network adaptor you want, choose EFA.

 #

-**Encrypted Root Device Volumes & Snapshots**

-- Snapshots of encrypted volumes are encrypted automatically.

-- Volumes restored from encrypted snapshots are encrypted automatically.

-- You can share snapshots, but only if they are **unencrypted**.

-- These snapshots can be shared with other AWS accounts or made public.

-- You can now encrypt root device volumes upon creation of the EC2 instance.

-- _You need to know how to:_

-  - Create a Snapshot of the unencrypted root device volume.

-  - Create a copy of the Snapshot and select the encrypt option.

-  - Create an AMI from the encrypted Snapshot.

-  - Use that AMI to launch new encrypted instances.

-#